TheisFerre/Stochastic-Simulation/README.md

 We found that the original variance was ```1.07e-05``` but after variance reduction it was reduced to ```4.831```

-Additionally, we used the  Common Random method for two different simulations of our blocking system.
+Additionally, we used the  Common Random method for comparing two different simulations of our blocking system.
 Here we used the two following simulations:

 ```python
 ## SIMULATION 1